Idaho Pathways to Partnerships logo

 Idaho Centers for Independent Living: (CILs) provide essential services to empower individuals with disabilities to live independently.
 They offer resources such as peer support, advocacy, and skills training to enhance self-sufficiency and community integration.
 The centers operate under the principles of consumer control, self-help, and equal access.
 They collaborate with public agencies and private organizations to improve the quality of life for Idahoans with disabilities.
 Overall, the CILs strive to break down systemic barriers and promote inclusion and integration for people with disabilities throughout Idaho.
 There are three regional Centers for Independent Living in Idaho who are supporting the IPP Grant:

-• LINC: Empowering people with disabilities to achieve our desired level of independence.
+• LINC: Empowering people with disabilities to achieve their desired level of independence.

 • DAC: Disability Action Center (DAC) NW is building community, achieving equity, fostering independence or chosen interdependence in an accessible world.